3_Drawing Shapes

 By putting this code in a separate upload_data

-method, we can easily update the data multiple times without needing to create a new attribute.
+method, we can easily update the data for the same attribute multiple times.
 This will be useful later when we create animations and interactive features.
 Before uploading the data, we need to make sure it is in the right format for GLSL: a one-dimensional array of 32-bit floating point numbers.
 The numpy

-library is very useful here with its array implementation and ravel
+library is very useful here with its implementation of arrays and ravel

 Next is another method for associating variables with their data, aptly named associate_variable